can3p/can3p.github.io/_posts/2018-05-31-on-writing-common-lisp-blog-client.md

-To print status I had to print information about different states - print a list of new files, drafts, updated files etc. Each of them had it's own sub to product a list and it's own text of course.
-To make it more human friendly I wanted to have not one but three text - for zero, one and many results.
+To print status I had to print information about different states - print a list of new files, drafts, updated files etc. Each of them had it's own sub to produce a list and it's own text of course.
+To make it more human-friendly I wanted to have not one but three text - for zero, one and many results.

 I wrote initial logic as a function and amount of duplication became obvious very soon.
-I decide to give macros ago and imagined a perfect way to generate a status of certain kind.
-I could do macro that does code execution in place but that would sit in the body of a single function inflate it's size.
-Based on that I decided to to make a macro to generation a function.
+I decide to give macros ago and imagined a perfect way to generate a status of a certain kind.
+I could do a macro that does code execution in place but that would sit in the body of a single function inflate it's size.
+Based on that I decided to make a macro to generate a function.

-This was a perfect syntax on my opinion:
+This was a perfect syntax in my opinion:

 ```common_lisp
 (with-files new (get-new-files)